1 When

 9 Throw

 up the Kool-Aid.
 You drank it.
 That’s OK.
-We all did.
+Most of us did.
 But now is

 the time to stick your fingers down your throat and get that sick tech bro